You can perform plenty of shoulder exercises for muscle and strength gain. One of the most popular options is the dumbbell front raise.

 How Often Should You Do Dumbbell Front Raises?

 In any case, if you decide to add the dumbbell front raise to your training, perform 2 to 3 sets at a time, one to three times per week.
+This is plenty sufficient to harden and sculpt your front delts.

 Exercises to Perform With Dumbbell Front Raises